At CLOSED LOOP FARM, we provide only the best quality and we want you to enjoy our produce when it's at it's freshest.

 And it turns out, plastics do break down (!) - into tiny micro-sized plastics.
 Still plastic :( but way harder to clean up from our land and sea.

 Ironically, our food system - although relying directly on the ecological functioning of healthy soil and water - is also a gigantic plastic waste producing system.

 So let's face it, the way we consume plastics is a bad habit we've only just developed over the last generation.

 To trigger this voluntary change people has to be shown that there is another way, that there is an alternative, that there is a better choice.

-Twice every week, I deliver fresh living leaf & herb to Melbourne and surrounds.
+Twice every week, we deliver fresh living leaf & herb to Melbourne and surrounds.